 #8.
 Continuous delivery / Jez Humble & David Farley

 Maintaining continuous delivery of high-quality functionalities – isn’t this every CTOs dream?
 This award-winning book will tell you how to manage work and make smart decisions to pave your way towards software deployment.
 First, the authors discuss the components of the delivery process they implement in their work.
 Next, they also share best practices that have helped them remove obstacles from the deployment pipeline.
-One of the most to-the-point books for CTOs, that bridges subjects like management and decision making with more sophisticated, infrastructural areas.
+One of the most to-the-point books for CTO’s bridges subjects like management and decision making with more sophisticated infrastructural areas.

 #9.
 The Phoenix Project / Gene Kim, Kevin Behr, George Spafford